MicrosoftDocs/Devices-docs/surface-hub/surface-hub-update-history.md

 This update to the Surface Hub includes quality improvements and security fixes.
 Key updates to Surface Hub, not already outlined in [Windows 10 Update History](https://support.microsoft.com/help/4581839/windows-10-update-history), include:

-* Resolves an issue where new meeting invitations did not show up on the Welcome screen calendar without a reboot.
+* Resolves an issue where meeting invitations did not show up immediately on the Welcome screen calendar in some environments without a reboot.
 * Resolves an issue where one-click meeting join from the Welcome screen calendar did not work in GCC High environments.
 * Resolves an issue where a "Microsoft Teams is not responding" window would sometimes appear during regular Teams usage.